 Yes, You Really Can Lift a Car Off a Trapped Child

-This month's issue of Psychology Today includes my article "Stealth Superpowers," about how the brain's automatic fear-response systems can unleash hidden mental and physical abilities.
-A portion of the article is now online on the magazine's website.
+This month's issue of Psychology Today includes my article "Stealth Superpowers" about how the brain's automatic fear-response systems can unleash hidden mental and physical abilities.
+A portion of the article is now online.
 The excerpt tells the story of Tom Boyle, Jr, a man who quite suddenly and unexpectedly found himself in the middle of a life-or-death drama:

 "Oh God, do you see that?" his wife said.